Our research is editorially independent but we may earn a commission for purchases made through our links.

 Colorado can easily be considered one of the most popular states for winter activities and cozy retreats, so whipping up this list wasn’t too much of a challenge.
-There is a wide variety of ski resorts spread throughout the mountains, but you’ll also find picturesque towns without skiing that offer an infinite amount of snow fun.
-So maybe you want to go to a ski resort and glide over fresh fallen powder all day, while finishing up with with a frothy brew and light snacks, or maybe the city is calling—these are the top winter destinations in Colorado.
+There are a wide variety of ski resorts spread throughout the mountains, but you’ll also find picturesque towns without skiing that offer an infinite amount of snow fun.
+So maybe you want to go to a ski resort and glide over freshly fallen powder all day while finishing up with with a frothy brew and light snacks, or maybe the city is calling—these are the top winter destinations in Colorado.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.

 Denver could be considered the Colorado hub, central to all the cool things to explore in both nature and city.
 This could be your home base for other things and places, but keep in mind winter roads can get dicey.
 Luckily, the city offers a plow-tracking service, allowing residents and visitors to keep track of which roads have been plowed.
 But you don’t have to leave Denver to experience its top attractions, including museums, art, historic sites, and gourmet restaurants.

 Durango has an enriching southwestern influence that is reflected in both its landscape, which has been featured in many films, and within its flavorful foods.
 Get out and really soak in the native wildlife and nature preserves.
 Relax in a designated hot spring, sure to beat any spa experience, and learn about the influence the railroad industry has had here.